alfetahe/process-hub/README.md

 Detailed documentation can be found at [https://hexdocs.pm/process_hub](https://hexdocs.pm/process_hub).

-> ProcessHub is built with scalability and availability in mind.
-> Most of the operations are asynchronous and non-blocking.
-> It can guarantee **eventual** consistency.

 ProcessHub provides a set of configurable strategies for building distributed applications in Elixir.